bwilton93/CV/README.md

 ## Work Experience

-Makers Academy - April 2023 - July 2023
+**Makers Academy** (April 2023 - July 2023)
 Working in a team to create a music suggestion web application using the MERN stack.
 Developing familiarity with React.js and Javascript principles and building on this familiarity to create a feature-full web application.
 Key responsibilities:
 Fetching Ticketmaster API data and displaying on the front end through react components Handling complex merge conflicts when pulling multiple development branches into one branch User account creation and log-in authentication in the back end

-Dusted Design, London — Digital Marketing Analyst March 2022 - April 2023
+**Dusted Design** (March 2022 - April 2023)
+_Digital Marketing Analyst_
-Creating and maintaining a benchmark system that ranks companies within a sector based on their digital presence, including social media and SEO activities.
+- Creating and maintaining a benchmark system that ranks companies within a sector based on their digital presence, including social media and SEO activities.
-Using Python to scrape websites for relevant data to be implemented into the benchmark system.
+- Using Python to scrape websites for relevant data to be implemented into the benchmark system.
-Analysing digital marketing performance using SEO tools such as SEMRush, Moz, Google Analytics, and Google Search Console.
+- Analysing digital marketing performance using SEO tools such as SEMRush, Moz, Google Analytics, and Google Search Console.
-Researching and creating content briefs for supplied key topics.
+- Researching and creating content briefs for supplied key topics.

+**Dusted Design** March 2019 - March 2023
-Dusted Design, London — Digital Content Officer / Digital Marketing Executive March 2019 - March 2023
+_Digital Content Officer / Digital Marketing Executive_
-Ensuring all content is integrated into sites appropriately, with high attention to detail to make sure there are no mistakes or issues with spelling and formatting.
+- Ensuring all content is integrated into sites appropriately, with high attention to detail to make sure there are no mistakes or issues with spelling and formatting.
-Creating, monitoring, and updating ad campaigns through Google AdWords and reporting on the results of these ad campaigns.
+- Creating, monitoring, and updating ad campaigns through Google AdWords and reporting on the results of these ad campaigns.
-Managing SEO activities with Moz, Google Analytics, SEMRush, and Google Search Console.
+- Managing SEO activities with Moz, Google Analytics, SEMRush, and Google Search Console.

-**Dusted Design** (March 2019 - April 2023)
-_Marketing Data Analyst_

-- Creating and implementing a web scraper for a large data project using Python and various libraries including Selenium.
-This project gathered data over 30+ metrics across a list of 500+ companies and then evaluated each company to rank them in a leaderboard based on business needs.
-- Running quarterly reports for clients, assessing the SEO credentials of their websites
-- Running competitor searches for clients, making sure they are targeting the correct keywords to boost website performance
-- Google analytics for clients, ensuring high traffic pages are performing to a good standard
-- Managing interns - making sure work was carried out to a high standard and meeting deadlines.

 ## Skills